Javier Toyo

-Javier Eduardo Toyo Bárcenas (born 12 October 1977, in Caracas) is a Venezuelan football goalkeeper currently playing for Club Barcelona Atlético.
-He is a member of the Venezuela national football team.
+Javier Eduardo Toyo Bárcenas (born 12 October 1977, in Caracas) is a Venezuelan football goalkeeper.
+He was a member of the Venezuela national football team.

 Professional club career

 Toyo began playing football for the youth squad of Primera División Venezolana club Caracas FC and signed a professional contract with the club in 1998.
 After the 1998-99 season, he joined Atlético El Vigía Fútbol Club for one season before returning to Caracas FC.

 Toyo played the following six seasons for Caracas FC primarily as the starting goalkeeper, appearing in over 200 league matches.
 In December 2007, Toyo transferred to Colombian club Atlético Bucaramanga, where he was primarily an unused substitute.
 After only a few months in Colombia, he returned to Caracas FC to get more first team football and signed a new contract through 2009.

 Toyo participated in the Copa Libertadores 2007 with Caracas FC, and was noted for a strong performance in the match which sealed their progression to the round of 16, a 3–1 victory against Argentine club River Plate on 6 April 2007.